Binary Search Algorithm Code Template

 Info

-First, let's address a difference between searching for left and right boundaries and the algorithm mentioned above, which many readers have asked about: Wasn't the right
+First, let's address a distinction between searching for left and right boundaries and the algorithm mentioned above, which many readers have asked about: Wasn't right

 here to make the "search interval" left-closed and right-open?

-This writing style is more common for binary search when searching for left and right boundaries, so I used this style as an example to ensure you can understand such code in the future.
-Using a fully closed interval is actually simpler, and I will provide relevant code later to unify all three types of binary search using a fully closed interval.
-Just be patient and keep reading.
+This writing style is more common for binary searches involving left and right boundary searches, so I used it as an example to ensure you can understand such code in the future.
+If you prefer a fully closed interval approach, it's actually simpler.
+I will provide relevant code later, unifying all three types of binary searches with a fully closed interval approach.
+Just be patient and continue reading.

 What to Return if target